Frequently Asked Questions

 Courts are open to the public.
 You can bring a friend with you for support.
 A worker from Victim Services may also be available for support.
 It’s a good idea to see the courtroom before the trial date, and if possible, to watch part of another trial.
 It will give you a good idea of what to expect on your day in court.

 No. All summary conviction offences, including hybrid offences which are being dealt with summarily, are heard by a Provincial Court judge without a jury.
 Some less serious indictable offences also must be tried by a Provincial Court judge.
-There are some very serious indictable offences that may only be tried by a judge of the Court of Queen’s Bench with a jury.
+There are some very serious indictable offences that may only be tried by a judge of the Court of King’s Bench with a jury.
 Such offences include murder and conspiracy to commit murder.
-Other indictable offences allow an accused person to choose (or elect) whether to be tried in Provincial Court, in the Court of Queen’s Bench by a judge and jury, or in the Court of Queen’s Bench by a judge alone.
+Other indictable offences allow an accused person to choose (or elect) whether to be tried in Provincial Court, in the Court of King’s Bench by a judge and jury, or in the Court of King’s Bench by a judge alone.